covid19mm/covid19mm.github.io/_posts/2020-03-25-second-report.markdown

 ## Central Italy

 In Central Italy, the largest cities such as Rome (RM) and Florence (FI) have seen a strong and consistent decline in the average degree of the users' proximity network, as shown in the chart below, especially after March 8.
-We observe a higher spatial and temporal heterogeneity in the average relative difference of *&lt; k &gt;*, with a stronger and uniform decline during weekends (such as March 14-15) and some relative increase during weekdays.
+We observe a higher spatial and temporal heterogeneity in the average relative difference of *&lt;k&gt;*, with a stronger and uniform decline during weekends (such as March 14-15) and some relative increase during weekdays.

 <p align="center">